 1. Configure the IPsec tunnel in the IOLAN:

-2. Use a utility (for example, Openswan's newhostkey/showhostkey utilities) to generate the RSA signature public key.
+2. Use a utility (for example, Openswan's newhostkey/showhostkey utilities) to generate the RSA signature public key for the Remote VPN gateway.
 Copy the public key portion to a file using the following format:

 <description>=<keydata>